khaymanii/khaymanii/README.md

 # I'm Ken.
 I'm a Jnr.
 Software Engineer.

-🤔 I'm Exploring new technologies and developing software solutions and quick hacks as a web and app developer.<br>🌱   I'm Learning more about Blockchain (web3) Development, also a Machine Learning Engineer.<br>✍️   Pursuing Graphic Design and Technical/Blog Writing as hobbies.
+🤔 I'm Exploring new technologies and developing software solutions and quick hacks as a web and app developer.<br>🌱   I'm Learning more about Blockchain (web3) Development, and I'm also a Machine Learning Engineer.<br>✍️   Pursuing Graphic Design and Technical/Blog Writing as hobbies.

 ## 🌐 Socials: